wiseman-timelord/Chat-VulkanLlama/README.md

 - Utilization 0f 2 sets of 3 keys in "./data/config.yaml".

 ### DESCRIPTION:
 * The Llama 2 language model is an advanced chatbot using the llama-cpp engine/interface.
 It leverages Python scripts, YAML files, and ASCII art for context-aware conversations.
 While it's customizable for various projects like file management, it uniquely operates across WSL/Linux and Windows.
 This dual compatibility poses challenges, but it's beneficial as features like sounds and TTS work in Windows.
-Although I aim to enhance the project, LlmCppPyBot remains an invaluable tool for AI enthusiasts.
+Although I aim to enhance the project, LlmCppPy-Bot remains an invaluable tool for AI enthusiasts.
 My next step is to rebuild it using powershell, llama-cpp binaries, and named pipes.

 ### FEATURES:
 * Code is optimised yet retains clarity in certain functions, code has been distributed soes each file under 7K GPT4 limit.